-(a) These shares reportedly are owned by investment advisory clients for which Dimensional Fund Advisors Inc. serves as investment manager.

-- (b) Quaker Capital Management Corporation and/or its principals reportedly own directly 129,500 of these shares.
-The remainder reportedly are owned by investment advisory clients for which Quaker Capital Management Corporation serves as investment manager. - (c) Qualivest Capital Management, Inc., an investment advisor and a wholly-owned subsidiary of the United States National Bank of Oregon which is a wholly-owned subsidiary of U.S. Bancorp, is the beneficial owner of 249,500 shares, as a result of acting as investment advisor to The Qualivest Funds, an investment company.
-An additional 307,000 shares are held by the Trust Group of U.S. Bancorp.
+- (a) These shares reportedly are owned by investment advisory clients for which Dimensional Fund Advisors Inc. serves as investment manager. - (b) These shares are reportedly owned by investment clients of affiliated companies of Maxus Investment Group. - (c) Quaker Capital Management Corporation and/or its principals reportedly own directly 179,500 of these shares.
+The remainder reportedly are owned by investment advisory clients for which Quaker Capital Management Corporation serves as investment manager. - (d) Qualivest Capital Management, Inc., an investment advisory and a wholly-owned subsidiary of the United States National Bank of Oregon which is a wholly-owned subsidiary of U.S. Bancorp, is the beneficial owner of 249,500 shares, as a result of acting as investment advisor to The Qualivest Funds, an investment company.
+An additional 398,300 shares are held by the Trust Group of U.S. Bancorp.